straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 AI --> ML --> Deep Learning/Neural Nets

 AI - intelligent machines
-ML - Subset of AI algorithms which use data to learn and match patterns aka learn by example.
+ML - Machine Learning.
+Subset of AI algorithms which use data to learn and match patterns aka learn by example.
 Learn an approximate function that can be used to predict the response (dependent variable)
-DL - Subset of ML for more complex tasks.
+DL - Deep Learning.
+Subset of ML for more complex tasks.
 Math heavy.

 **Inference vs prediction**
 - Prediction - Predict Y based on X (geared toward future prediction).
 Create the best model that can take in all the X features and predict Y with high accuracy (low error).
 What will my final CD be given this dose on this scanner with this etcher.